holochain/holochain-rust/logging/Readme.md

 ## CLI Support

-This logging factory handles the environnement variable **RUST_LOG** as well so it can be use like this (the logger has to be registered):
+This logging factory handles the environnement variable **RUST_LOG** as well so it can be used like this (the logger has to be registered):

 ```bash
 RUST_LOG="debug" path/to/exec